-These days, it seems like the term “cloud computing” is everywhere.
-And at the most basic level, it’s a concept that is easy enough to understand.
+At the most basic level, cloud computing is a concept that is easy enough to understand.
+Here's what it is:

-You can easily have a local piece of software (for instance, Microsoft Office) that offers a set of web-based apps (Office for the Web accessed via your web browser without installing anything).
+You can easily integrate a local piece of software (for instance, Microsoft Office) that offers a set of web-based apps (Office for the Web accessed via your web browser without installing anything).
 That makes them both a local application and a version of cloud computing (‘web-based’ is the same thing as saying ‘in the cloud’).

-The prime example of a device that is completely cloud-centric is the Chromebook.
+A prime example of a device that is completely cloud-centric is the Chromebook.
 These laptops have just enough local storage and power to run Chrome OS, turning the Google Chrome web browser into an operating system.

 ‘That’s all great,’ you may be thinking to yourself, 'but how exactly is it possible to print through the cloud?
-How can we do cloud printing if you need to be near a printer to complete the job?'
+How can we implement cloud printing if you need to be near a printer to complete the job?'

 In traditional printing, print servers work by sending a message from the computer to the printer.
 They may either connect the printer and the computer with a network connection, wired or wireless.